 Might be days and might be weeks.

 The room swam out of focus.
 Not again.
 I can't do this again.
 How did we go from probably worms to fatal so quickly?
-We have a beautiful life and Stewie is a big part of it.
+We have beautiful plans and Stewie is a big part of them.
 I have already taken measurements for his sunny window bed and expect that he will love this next phase of our journey.
 How long had it been since he last frolicked on the lawn with Chloe and me?
 A week?
 Days?

 It will be painful.
+There are no treatment options.
 You need to make a decision to end his suffering.
 Now.

 So for the second time in three days I pet my cat and whispered loving goodbyes to him as he slipped away from me.